4 or more fertile days2

 Am I pregnant ?

 Various early pregnancy symptoms can indicate you might be pregnant.
 They differ from woman to woman and from pregnancy to pregnancy.
 If you are pregnant, you may notice one or more of these symptoms or none at all.
-That’s why Clearblue® Early Detection Pregnancy Test can be used up to 6 days before your missed period, which is 5 days before the day you would expect your period to start (your ‘expected period’ day).4
+That’s why Clearblue® Ultra Early Pregnancy Test can be used up to 6 days before your missed period, which is 5 days before the day you would expect your period to start (your ‘expected period’ day).4

 Over 30 years of World firsts from the pregnancy and fertility category experts.
 The Clearblue brand has a history of more than 30 years of innovation, giving women confidence and reassurance.
 That’s why over 20 million women choose our products every year and over 30 million women visit our website to find the answers they need.

 We put women right at the heart of everything we do – from education and technological development through to design, research, clinical studies, field trials and testing.
 Our mission is to transform the way women manage their reproductive health.